Recovered video leads to new charges in Penn State fraternity death

 Bellefonte, Pennsylvania (CNN)Twelve more members of Penn State's Beta Theta Pi fraternity have been charged in the death of pledge Timothy Piazza after prosecutors were able to recover deleted surveillance video from the night of his death -- video that shows the sophomore being given at least 18 drinks in 82 minutes.

-Also as a result of the video, five fraternity members already charged in the case face additional charges, Centre County District Attorney Stacy Parks Miller said.
+Also as a result of the video, five fraternity members already charged in the case face additional charges, Centre County District Attorney Stacy Parks Miller said Monday.

 Nine members already charged in the case face no new charges.
 It means a total of 26 fraternity members are charged with various offenses stemming from Piazza's death.